 MEET THE TEAM

-Our team at The Flawed Journey includes both Counsellors & Psychotherapists, trained in different therapy modalities with a minimum of 2 years experience.
+Our team at The Flawed Journey are trained in different therapy modalities with a minimum of 2 years professional experience.
 Our therapists work in their own unique way and tailor their approach around what works best for you and aim to deliver only the most professional quality of services.
-We have a modern non- clinical approach and believe in reducing stigma around mental health by normalising common issues.
-Our team stay updated with weekly meetings, external supervision and seek their own therapy when required to continue helping individuals who seek our services.
+Our team stay updated with weekly meetings, individual external supervision monthly and seek their own therapy when required to continue helping individuals who seek our services.

 Founder, Director & Head Counsellor

-Emma is from Northern Ireland and went down the path of starting her career as a Mental Health Counsellor at a time when she was also battling with her own mental health but found it difficult to locate young therapists with services that included no waiting time and avoids charging large fees.
+Emma is from Northern Ireland and went down the path of starting her career as a Mental Health Counsellor at a time when she was also battling with her own mental health and at this time found it difficult to locate young relatable therapists with services that included no waiting time and avoided charging large fees.

-Emma seen a lack of resources and support for young people especially those in their late teens & twentys and though her own mental health struggles and professional experience found that she could provide a service that is accessible and affordable for all.
-Emma believes in providing a unique service that will "normalise" talk therapy and shift the stigma around individuals seeking help.
+Emma decided upon qualifying to fill this gap and provide a service that is modern that will reach communities both locally and globally and a service that is accessible and affordable for all.
+Emma aims by providing a unique service that it will "normalise" talk therapy and shift the stigma around individuals seeking help.

-Emma has internationally recognised memberships with the Complementary Therapists Accredited Association (CTAA), International Therapist Directory and a current student membership with BPS (The British Psychological Society).
+Emma has internationally recognised memberships with the Complementary Therapists Accredited Association (CTAA), International Therapist Directory and a current student membership with BPS (The British Psychological Society) - currently working towards accreditation.

-Emma is currently working online by providing her services remotely with both adults & adolescents via phone call and zoom video call sessions.
+Emma is currently based in London and is working online remotely with both adults & adolescents via phone call and zoom video call sessions.